laanlabs/docs.3dscannerapp.com/content/howtos/how-to-enable-photo-mode-cloud-processing.md

 Scroll down and find the "Photo Cloud Passcode" text field.
 Enter the code *0777* in the text field.

+Now restart the app by force quitting it ( swipe up from bottom of screen and drag 3dScannerApp upwards to remove it )

 <img style="float: left;" width="230" src="/images/tap-settings.jpg"/>

 <img style="float: left; margin-left: 30px;" width="230" src="/images/advanced-settings.jpg"/>